openprocurement/openprocurement.api/docs/source/procuring.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Procuring Entity can upload new versions of the tender documentation.
 You
-can see supported request types in Documents Uploading section.
+can see supported request types in :ref:`upload` section.

 .. sourcecode:: http